pandroza/hexaflip-matching-game/README.md

 # Hexaflip-matching-game
 Built using HTML, CSS, JAVASCRIPT, HEXAFLIP plugin and FONT AWESOME Icons

-A simple match the pairs, based around Hexaflip.
+A simple match the pairs game, based around Hexaflip.

 The pairs are Icons from Font Awesome.